HOW I RAN INTO BILL CLINTON

 My traveling companions were worried.
-What if I died and they had to figure out how to do stuff on their own?
-I usually handle the details of a trip and I’m pretty sure they had no idea what to do with themselves while I was bedridden.
-They had a plan.
+What if something happened to me and they had to figure out how to do stuff on their own?
+I usually handle the details of a trip and they weren’t quite sure what to do without my normal guidance ( or travel OCD).
+Without an itinerary they kept popping back into the hotel nervously to make sure I wasn’t dead.
+Suddenly they had a plan.
 Call the doctor and see if he had a miracle cure.

 The doctor picked me up at my hotel in his personal car.
 That seemed a bit odd but it was convenient.
 He shuttled me through the narrow streets of Stone Town until we finally reached the hospital.
 When I say hospital, that’s a stretch.
 It was a one story cement L-shaped building with peeling paint, trash on the ground and more flies than I have ever seen anywhere.
 The windows were open and the flies were buzzing desperately around my head.
 I swatted them and realized the irony of being in such an obviously unhealthy place.
 There were a lot of Africans sitting around looking like they had nowhere to be.
 After an eternally long wait, I was ushered into the examination room.
 It was really more of an office with a beat up desk and a folding chair.
 The doctor started asking me questions.
 As he asked a question, if I said “yes”, he’d grab a small packet of pills and put them in a bag.
 “Do you have a fever?”
 “Yes”.
 Pills got dropped in the bag.
 Pretty soon he was out of questions and I had a bag full of pills that I doubted I would ever be able to take in a lifetime.
 Besides that, I’m not sure that I really trusted a diagnosis based on how my questions had been answered.
 I might have not really understood the question.